FREQUENTLY ASKED QUESTIONS

-Answer: Successful first-round applicants will be informed by mid May 2018 and invited for an interview with a senior industry figure and a member of the Talent Schemes team.
+Answer: Successful first-round applicants will be informed by mid-May and invited for an interview with a senior industry figure and a member of the Talent Schemes team.
 The final selection will take place at the beginning of July.
 Unfortunately due to the number of applications we receive we are unable to offer individual feedback to those who do not reach the interview stage.

 Question: Can I apply if I’ve applied before and been unsuccessful?

 Answer: Yes, lots of people are successful after multiple tries.